Gospel of Grace Ministries

 I John 2:19 “They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us.”

-These doctrines are revealed to show us God's faithfulness to fulfill His promise of salvation grounded upon the effectual blood atonement of Jesus Christ the Lord.
-Sinners in unbelief, by refusing to seek salvation based upon the righteousness of Jesus Christ and by refusing to repent from idolatry and dead works, only remain in condemnation.
+These doctrines are revealed to show us God's faithfulness to fulfill His promise of Salvation grounded upon the effectual blood Atonement of Jesus Christ, the Lord.
+Sinners in unbelief, by refusing to seek Salvation based upon the righteousness of Jesus Christ and by refusing to repent from idolatry and dead works, only remain in condemnation.
 Self-righteous men and women deny the severity of the problem and invent their own remedies.
-All who hear this gospel are commanded to believe and to seek salvation based on the merits of Christ alone.
+All who hear this Gospel are commanded to believe and to seek Salvation based on the Grace of God in Christ alone.

 The Work of the Holy Spirit / Regeneration

 God the Holy Spirit makes all the objects of God's love, all whom the Lord Jesus Christ redeemed, to be full partakers of all that God has provided in all that Jesus Christ has purchased.
 He applies this to them as He regenerates and calls them by the power of the Holy Spirit, through the means of the Gospel.
 He then brings them to faith in Jesus Christ and gives them repentance from self-righteous idolatry and dead works.
-He continually dwells in them that they might be comforted and assured by the certainty of their preservation based upon the accomplished death and imputed righteousness of Jesus Christ, apart their own works.
+He continually dwells in them that they might be comforted and assured by the certainty of their preservation based upon the accomplished work and imputed righteousness of Jesus Christ, apart from their efforts, obedience, or contributions.

 John 6:63 “It is the Spirit that quickens; the flesh profits nothing: the words I speak unto you, they are spirit and they are life.”